You are using very old browser. Please update your browser in order to use this website properly.

 The expectation of the millennial generation has accelerated the growth of social entrepreneurship with more people seeking innovative solutions to tackle social challenges.
 Like their technology predecessors in the early 80s, these new social innovators need capital to realize their potential, but often face obstacles in securing investment, due their risk profile, compared to more mainstream organizations.**

-In 2015 the Trust’s Impact investment Strategy was launched which will focus on a limited number of impact investment opportunities over the next five to ten years, working in collaboration with external partners to offer a flexible investment model to social/health entrepreneurs.
-The investment portfolio will be decided by the Trust Board of Directors, following expert counsel from the newly created Trust Impact Advisory Committee.
+In 2015 an impact investment effort was launched which will focus on a limited number of investment opportunities over the next five to ten years, to demonstrate that health & wellness investing in low-resource settings can deliver sustainable impact and a financial return.
+The investment portfolio will be decided by the Trust Board of Directors, following expert counsel from an Impact Advisory Committee.

-An initial £11m has been secured by the Trust to launch the implementation of the first phase of the Strategy, and in February 2016, the Trust hosted a round table meeting in London attended by over 60 internal and external stakeholders to further explore collaborative partnerships and potential investment opportunities.
+An initial $15m has been allocated to launch the first phase of the Strategy.
+In December 2017, Global Community Impact hosted an event in London attended by over 60 internal and external stakeholders to further explore collaborative partnerships and potential investment opportunities.